nicolas-g/ansible-demo/README.md

 balancer host in a web browser: http://<ip-of-lb>:8888.
 Reloading the page should have you hit different webservers.

-The Nagios web interface can be reached at http://<ip-of-nagios>/nagios/

-The default username and password are "nagiosadmin" / "nagiosadmin".

 ### Removing and Adding a Node